isomerpages/imsilver/_stay-healthy-go-digital/learning-journey.md

 7)      29 Sept Tues, FairPrice Finest Bedok Mall<br>
 8)      30 Sept Wed, Toa Payoh HDB Hub FairPrice<br>

-To indicate interest, please fill up the form <a href="www.go.gov.sg/lj-interest" target="_blank">here</a> and we’d reach out to you shortly to proceed with registration.
+To indicate interest, please fill up the form at www.go.gov.sg/lj-interest and we’d reach out to you shortly to proceed with registration.
 Due to limited slots available for each session, do note that registration will be on a first-come, first-served basis.